The Boondock Saints II: All Saints Day: Plot

-The twins and Romeo have one of Yakavetta's caporegimes named Gorgeous George set up a meeting with a group of mobsters at a bar, where they kill them.
+The twins and Romeo have Yakavetta's caporegime "Gorgeous George" set up a meeting with a group of mobsters at a bar, where they kill them all except George, who is allowed to escape.
 Panza arrives shortly after and attempts to ambush the twins, but Bloom arrives in time to save them by wounding Panza, who then flees.
-Bloom introduces herself, revealing her intentions to help the Saints in Smecker's place.
+Bloom introduces herself to the Saints, revealing that she had intended to help them all along in Smecker's place.
 The group then cleans up the crime scene to make it look as if the mobsters had turned on each other.
-Later, Bloom reunites the other detectives with the Saints, thus bringing them in on their plans.
+Later, Bloom reunites the detectives with the Saints, thus bringing them in on their plans.

 Yakavetta calls a meeting with his crew, during which the Saints arrive and kill everyone, including Yakavetta.
 Bloom interrogates Yakavetta's consigliere Jimmy and learns of the Old Man's involvement with Panza.
-The crime scene is visited by FBI Special Agent Kuntsler, who takes over the gang murder case after suspending Bloom.
+FBI Special Agent Kuntsler takes over the gang murder case, suspending Bloom.
 Later at the bar, Greenly arrives to celebrate the boys' victory, but is shot and killed by Panza.
 Noah, earlier having decided to help his sons, unexpectedly arrives to demand Panza tell him the Old Man's location.
-They engage in a type of "Russian roulette" stand-off, and after Panza still refuses to answer, Noah angrily shoots him dead.
+They engage in a "Russian roulette" stand-off, and after Panza still refuses to answer, Noah kills him.

-Noah reveals to the group that in 1958 New York, he watched a trio of mobsters brutally murder his father.
-Consumed with rage and revenge, Noah hunted down and killed the mobsters with the help of his best friend Louie, who is revealed to be the Old Man.
-Noah still felt unsatisfied, so Louie helped him pick out mobsters to kill.
-They continued this until 1975, when Louie gave Noah up to the police.
+Noah relates to the group that in 1958 New York, he watched a trio of mobsters brutally murder his father.
+Aided by his best friend Louie, Noah later hunted down and killed the mobsters.
+Noah still felt unsatisfied, so Louie reluctantly helped him pick out other mobsters to kill, which is how Noah became "Il Duce".
+They continued this until 1975, when Louie finally gave Noah up to the police.